supercollider/supercollider/README_LINUX.md

 - BeagleBone Black: README_BEAGLEBONE_BLACK.md
 - Bela: README_BELA.md

-On Debian-like systems, the following command installs the minimal recommended dependencies for compiling scsynth and supernova:
+On Debian-like systems (e.g: Ubuntu, Linux Mint, Kali Linux, Elementary OS, Raspberry Pi OS, Knoppix, Corel Linux, Lindows and so on), the following commands could be execueted step by step:

+### Step 1: Update the package list on your system

+    sudo apt-get update

+### Step 2: Install newer versions of the software packages that are already installed on your system

+    sudo apt-get upgrade

+If Step 2 requests reboot:

+    reboot

+### Step 3: Install emacs if you need emacs:

+    sudo apt-get install emacs

+!!!
+If you do not install emacs using the command above, you should use the following command when runninc cmake with default settings:

+    cmake -DSC_EL=NO ..

+### Step 4: Install the JACK Audio Connection Kit (JACK), specifically the version 2

-    sudo apt-get install build-essential cmake libjack-jackd2-dev libsndfile1-dev libfftw3-dev libxt-dev libavahi-client-dev
+    sudo apt-get install jackd2

-If you need to use JACK1 replace libjack-jackd2-dev by libjack-dev.
+### Step 5: Install dependencies

 The following command installs all the recommended dependencies for sclang except for Qt:

     sudo apt-get install git libasound2-dev libicu-dev libreadline6-dev libudev-dev pkg-config libncurses5-dev

+!!!
+The following command installs the minimal recommended dependencies for compiling scsynth and supernova:

+    sudo apt-get install build-essential cmake libjack-jackd2-dev libsndfile1-dev libfftw3-dev libxt-dev libavahi-client-dev libudev-dev

+If you need to use JACK1 replace libjack-jackd2-dev by libjack-dev.

 Installing requirements on Fedora
 ---------------------------------